jamesbriggs/actions_perl/README.md

 1. It should be easier to enumerate the file changes list in a commit, but there are workarounds (see above.)
 1. Github Actions is Github-specific, so there's lock-in for complex workflow scripts.
 1. There are costs/limits for using Github Actions, so either the duration of tests and matrix options need to be limited, or the cost budgeted.
-1. Althought Github Actions was released Aug.
+1. Although Github Actions was released on Aug.
 8, 2019 and is fairly capable, it is still evolving, so is not a mature feature yet.
 In contrast, Jenkins has been around since 2004, with the current "Pipeline" feature enabled by default since April 20, 2016.
+You can see my sample scripts [here.](https://github.com/RackPing/api_client_samples/tree/main/Jenkins)

 ## Future PoC Tasks